fluree/docs.flur.ee/src/content/0.10.0/docs/infrastructure/system_collections.md

 `txMax` | Maximum transaction size in bytes.
 Will default to the network db's value if not present.
 `anonymous` | Reference to auth identity to use for anonymous requests to this db.
 `consensus` | Consensus type for this db.
 Currently only 'Raft' supported.
-`ledgers` | Reference to auth identities that are allowed to act as ledgers for this database.
+`ledgers` | Reference to auth identities that are allowed to act as ledgers for this ledger.
 `doc` | Optional docstring for the db.